Inspired by the Tour de France? Why not dust off your old bike and cycle to work this week!

 Cycling to work is an easy way to fit some exercise into your day and give clear benefits to your health.
-A study, published in April 2017, of 250,000 UK commuters showed walking had some benefits but cycling was even better – why not give it a go for Bike Week.
+A study, published in April 2017, of 250,000 UK commuters showed walking had some benefits but cycling was even better.

 The regular cyclists in the study had a 40% lower death rate over the five years than non cyclists – and a similar reduction in rates of cancer and heart disease – even when all other factors like age, diet, weight and more were taken into consideration.